What to Expect: the Trail & Terrain

-From Elliot Lake west to Sault Ste.
+From Blind River west to Sault Ste.
 Marie, the Voyageur Trail runs roughly parallel to and between 6 to 15 kilometres north of the Trans Canada Highway.
 The only town the trail runs directly through (for provisions) is Iron Bridge.
 You typically must travel several kilometres south along various access roads to reach towns where reprovisioning can take place.

 These sections are inland from Lake Huron.
 It is rugged with hills, streams, rivers and inland lakes (see photo).
 On all parts of the trail we recommend a water filter or purification tablets.
 You can look forward to much peace and quiet.
 The overlooks are usually over inland lakes and rivers, or vast tracts of trees.
 It is not highly-used and is less-well maintained in places.

 If you plan on travelling through the Echo Ridges section through the Garden River Reserve, just east of Sault Ste.
 Marie you should obtain permission from the Garden River Band Office (tel.
 705-946-6300 for details).